iverbova/DSI_Team6/README.md

 **Dataset Overview**

-This dataset contains 1,000 retail transactions with the following features:
+We worked with a clean dataset of 1,000 retail transactions.
+The key features included product information, price, quantity, and demographic data like age and gender.

 - `Transaction ID`: Unique identifier per transaction
 - `Date`: Transaction date